Labor Information

 On July 7, 2025, Tulane Workers United, an affiliated group of the Service Employees International Union (SEIU), filed a petition with the National Labor Relations Board (NLRB) requesting that the NLRB hold an election to determine whether Librarians wish to be represented by a union.
 The proposed bargaining unit consists of all full-time and part-time Librarians at all Tulane libraries (Howard Tilton Memorial Library; the Law Library; the Turchin Business Library; and the Newcomb Archives and Vorhoff Collection).

-On July 16, Tulane and the SEIU negotiated a Stipulated Election Agreement that includes a description of the voting unit, the date and manner of the election, and other details required by the NLRB.
+July 16: Tulane and the SEIU reached a negotiated Stipulated Election Agreement that includes a description of the voting unit, the date and manner of the election, and other details required by the NLRB.

 Frequently Asked Questions